Govinda Chandra Dev

-Govinda Chandra Dev (1 February 1907 – 26 March 1971) (Full name : Govinda Chandra Dev Purakayastha), also known as Dr. G. C. Dev, was a professor of philosophy at the University of Dhaka.
+Govinda Chandra Dev Purakayastha (1 February 1907 – 26 March 1971) was a professor of philosophy at the University of Dhaka.
 He was assassinated at the onset of the Bangladesh Liberation War of 1971 by the Pakistan Army.

 Early life and education

 Dev was born in the village of Lauta of the Panchakhanda Pargana (currently Beanibazar Upazila) of Sylhet District, British India (present-day Bangladesh) on 1 February 1907.
+His father was Ishwar Chandra Dev, a businessman.
 After his father's death at an early age, Dev was raised by the local Christian missionaries.
 Dev passed the Entrance Examination in first division from Biani Bazar High English School in 1925.
 In 1927, he passed the Intermediate Examination from Ripon College, Kolkata.
 He received his Bachelor of Arts degree with honors from Sanskrit College in 1929.
 In 1931, he received his Master of Arts in philosophy from the University of Calcutta.
 He graduated summa cum laude in both Bachelors and Masters.
 His Doctoral thesis was titled Reason, intuition and reality, and for this, he received a PhD degree from Calcutta University in 1944.
 The thesis dissertation was later published as a book titled Idealism and Progress.